Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Making Madd Fari sound artificial or forced

-Fix: Practice deliberate elongation.
-Madd Fari should feel controlled and extended, not forced or artificial.
+Fix: Practise calm, deliberate elongation.
+Madd Fari should feel controlled and extended, not squeezed or shouted.

 5. Poor Articulation